adrybakov/adrybakov.github.io/_pages/about.md

 ---

 Graduated with honours from Moscow Institute of Physics and Technology (MIPT) in 2019.
 Received a master degree in Applied Physics and Math from MIPT in 2021.

-Main research interests are focused on the magnetic material design and search for novel concept, material and device for fast and efficient computing.

-Current research is devoted to the ultrafast magnon dynamics and its application for wave-based logic.

-Author and core developer of the [RAD-tools](https://rad-tools.org) package for the magnonics simulations and spin Hamiltonian treatment.
+Bachelor and master thesis were devoted to the design of the quantum cellular automata based on the clusters of mixed valence under the supervision of Andrew Palii.

+My research interest is focus on the theoretical methods, that are necessary for better yet description of the experimental phenomena and design of novel materials and devices.

+At the moment I am working on the two-dimensional magnetic van der Waals materials.